department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/research-plan.md

 - To talk about their experiences filling out forms (5 mins)
 - Share the burial form prototype and fill out a couple of pages to get them grounded (5 mins)
-- Talk about Review Page in general (do they review before submission, do they edit before submission) (10 mins)
+- Talk about the Review Page in general (do they review before submission, do they edit before submission) (10 mins)
 - Task - request the participant to edit a typo in a specific form field to observe how participants find/edit information (5 mins)
 - Share the three variations of the Review page and compare the three design options to identify which better suits your need (30 mins)
 	- Open versus closed accordion